 - Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: TEXT - Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: TEXT - Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
+Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: TEXT - 2.
+Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: TEXT - 3.
+Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: TEXT

 D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
-THE SUBJECT WATERS/WETLANDS ARE (CHECK ΑL
+THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):

-L THAT APPLY): 1.
+.
 TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: ⊠TNWs: 3.45 acres. ☐Wetlands adjacent to TNWs: # acres.
-2. RPWs that flow directly or indirectly into TNWs. ☐ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Check all that apply and provide size estimates in review area: ☐TNWs: # linear feet # width (ft), Or, # acres. ☐Wetlands adjacent to TNWs: # acres.
+RPWs that flow directly or indirectly into TNWs. ☐ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
 Provide data and rationale indicating that tributary is perennial: TEXT ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: TEXT Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: # linear feet # width (ft). ☐Other non-wetland waters: # acres.
-Identify type(s) of waters: TEXT 3.
-Non-RPWs 8 that flow directly or indirectly into TNWs. □Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus wit a TNW is jurisdictional.
+Provide rationale indicating that tributary flows seasonally: TEXT Provide estimates for jurisdictional waters in the review area (check all that apply): ☐Tributary waters: # linear feet # width (ft). ☐Other non-wetland waters: # acres.
+Identify type(s) of waters: TEXT 5.
+Non-RPWs 8 that flow directly or indirectly into TNWs. □Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
-Provide estimates for jurisdictional waters within the review area (check all that apply):
+Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: # linear feet # width (ft). ☐Other non-wetland waters: # acres.
+Identify type(s) of waters: TEXT Footnote #3